 Here is a step-by-step plan:

 Put together a crisis management team.
-Notify them as soon as the issue occurs and make sure that they are provided with all the necessary information.
+Notify them as soon as the issue occurs and ensure they are provided with all the necessary information.

-Once an issue occurs, stop all marketing campaigns as they can potentially attract t more negative reactions.
+Once an issue occurs, stop all marketing campaigns, as they can potentially attract more negative reactions.

 Start responding to all requests on social media.